Magnitude 7.2 earthquake east of Philippines | DW | 11.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

+The quake's epicenter was at sea, at a depth of 65.6 km.
+Aftershocks are expected, but there is no risk of a tsunami for coastlines near or far.

-An earthquake of magnitude 7.2 struck some 63 km east of Pondaguitan in the Philippines, the U.S. Geological Survey said.
+An earthquake of magnitude 7.2 struck some 63 km east of Pondaguitan in the Philippines on Wednesday, the US Geological Survey said.

+No immediate damages or injuries in the nearby cities inland has been reported so far.

-The Philippine Institute of Volcanology and Seismology (Phivolcs) said that damage and aftershocks were expected, according to CNN.
+The Philippine Institute of Volcanology and Seismology (Phivolcs) said that aftershocks were expected, according to CNN.

 This is a breaking news story and will be updated...